Anarogk/HandNav/README.md

 # Hand Gesture Controller

 A Python-based hand gesture recognition system that uses a webcam to capture hand movements and translates them into various system control commands, such as mouse movements, clicks, scrolls, volume control, and brightness adjustment.
-The system leverages OpenCV, MediaPipe, PyAutoGUI, and PyCaw libraries for computer vision and system control functionalities.
+The system leverages OpenCV, MediaPipe, and PyAutoGUI libraries for computer vision and system control functionalities.

 ## Features